dotnet/docfx/docs/designs/conceptual-versioning.md

 For redirection file, the output file also contains `monikers` information.

+#### 5.5 Config migration

+To support versioning, config migration tool have to:

+1. Generate `monikerRange` config item according to the original group config in the `docfx.json`.
+2. Generate `routes` config item according to the original group config in the `docfx.json`

 #### 6. Dependencies

-1. Support publishing with overlapping monikerRange in DHS.
+1. Support publishing to with overlapping monikerRange.
-2. API to get moniker definition file.
+2. Add moniker definition API and token to global config so it can be restored.
+3. Generate publish manifest file according to the new data contract.
+4. Support migrating repository with versioning in migration tool.

 #### 7. Open questions